GitPeng/GitPeng.github.io/_posts/2017-02-19-Equatable-Comparable-Hashable-In-Swift-1.markdown

 categories: tutorial
 ---

-In this series, we will learn three basic protocols: Equatable, Comparable and Hashable.
+In this serial, we will learn three basic protocols: Equatable, Comparable and Hashable.
 They will be explained with examples from Swift’s codebase and our own.

 Let’s see how protocol Equatable is defined in Swift.
 The following snippet is from [stdlib  of Swift](https://github.com/apple/swift/blob/master/stdlib/public/core/Equatable.swift).
 There is only a function for operator == with two parameters which mean left-hand side and right-hand side value.